-There are several ways to treat PE.
+There are several ways to treat Premature Ejaculation.
 Ideally the mans' partner should be included in the treatment discussion.
 It's important to remove the anxiety associated with PE and give the man a chance to break the cycle of anticipating the inevitable outcome that he's been experiencing.
 Restoring confidence is of the utmost importance.

 As of today the quickest and most common treatment is the use of the SSRI class of antidepressant medications such as Lexapro, Zoloft and Paxil.
 The reason for their use is not treating depression but taking advantage of the side effect which delays ejaculation.
 In my experience most men have a good response to these medications especially is taken daily.